Rostov Veliky: History

-Ravaged by the Mongols in the 13th and 14th centuries (last sack by Edigu in 1408), and the Poles in 1608, Rostov survived as a medium-sized town.
-Late in the 18th century, the metropolitan see was transferred to Yaroslavl.

 Rostov is renowned for manufacturing enamels.

 On August 24, 1953, the town was hit by an F3 tornado, causing severe damage.
-The tornado traveled 6 kilometers with a max width up to 550 meters.
+The tornado traveled 6 kilometers with a maximum width of up to 550 meters.

 Administrative and municipal status

 Within the framework of administrative divisions, Rostov serves as the administrative center of Rostovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of oblast significance of Rostov—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of oblast significance of Rostov is incorporated within Rostovsky Municipal District as Rostov Urban Settlement.